OpenM-Project/modscraft_mcpe_apk/README.md

 ## :zap: Available [here](https://wavEye-Project.github.io/modscraft_mcpe_apk)

 ## :page_with_curl: License
-All code and assets are licensed under GNU AGPLv3.
+All code and assets are licensed under The Unlicense.